Moonie, Queensland: Geography

-The town is on the Darling Downs at the intersection of the Leichhardt and Moonie Highways, 331 km west of the state capital, Brisbane, and is the Official Oil Capital of Australia.
-The locality is split between the Western Downs Region (northern part of the locality) and the Goondiwindi Region (southern part of the locality).

 The Moonie Highway passes through the locality from the north-east to the south-west.
 The Leichhardt Highway passes through the locality from the north to the south.
 The town is at the intersection of the two highways.

 History

 The town's name is derived from Moonie River, which was first recorded as Mooni by Sir Thomas Mitchell in November 1846 when he passed through the region.

 Moonie State School opened on 14 May 1962.

 In 1973, a church building was moved from Drillham to Moonie to become Our Lady of the Way Catholic Church.

 Moonie Post Office opened by June 1966 closed in 1983.